Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Introduction

 \section{Introduction}

 The ocean plays a pivotal role in regulating Earth's climate on regional to global scales \citep[e.g.,][]{bryden_chapter_2001,macdonald_ocean_2013,stocker_chapter_2013}.
 Notably, it redistributes the excess heat taken up at the equator, transporting it to higher latitudes where it is released to the atmosphere \citep{trenberth_global_1994,ganachaud_improved_2000,trenberth_estimates_2001,forget_global_2019}.
 Convergence and divergence of heat in the ocean also have impacts on regional sea level (via thermal expansion of sea water, e.g., \citet{forget_partition_2015}), with implications for local populations.
-Obtaining an accurate picture of the heat transport within and across ocean basins is therefore critical to understanding changes in the climate system.
+Ocean heat transport can additionally regulate regional temperature extremes in the ocean, with implications for marine ecosystems.
+As an example of the latter, \citet{behrens_meridional_2019} describe a causal link between ocean heat content and the area and intensity of marine heatwaves in the Tasman Sea: ocean heat content fluctuations in the Tasman Sea are largely controlled by meridional transport of heat in the ocean; hence, better estimates of ocean heat transport can help improve forecasts of marine heatwaves, with potential implications for the management of ecosystems in Australasia and beyond.
+Indeed, marine heatwaves are a global phenomenon and their relevance for marine ecosystems makes them the focus of several ongoing studies that investigate their generation, demise, and impacts on ocean biogeochemistry \citep[see, e.g.,][]{mogen_ocean_2022}.